neo-project/docs/docs/en-us/node/cli/setup.md

 > - The neo-cli master branch is only applicable to the neo-cli 3.x version which is under development
 > - The NEO main net node version is neo-cli-2.X.
 To switch to this version, you should change to this branch: $ git checkout master-2.x

-### Setting up NEO-CLI on Windows
+### Setting up Neo-CLI on Windows

 #### Installing required files

 1. On Windows 10 install [.NET Core](<https://www.microsoft.com/net/download/windows>) and [.NET Framework](https://www.microsoft.com/net/download/windows).

-2. Git clone NEO-CLI source code from [Github](https://github.com/neo-project/neo-cli.git) or using the following command:
+2. Git clone Neo-CLI source code from [Github](https://github.com/neo-project/neo-cli.git) or using the following command:

    ```
    $ git clone https://github.com/neo-project/neo-cli.git